Right to Manage

 Dealing with complaints about the building.

 To qualify for an RTM you do not have to get the landlord's permission, prove any mismanagement, or obtain any court order to exercise the right.
+The right is available, whether the landlord’s management has been good, bad or indifferent.
 Before an RTM can be served however, the building must meet certain conditions and a minimum number of leaseholders are required to take part.

 In addition, it should be noted that the Right to Manage relates to each individual building.
 Therefore, in an estate of separate blocks, each block would need to qualify separately and an individual RTM notice served.
 In an instance whereby the estate of flats was managed by the same freeholder, it would be sensible to obtain the Right to Manage for the whole estate; but this would have to be accomplished by an application in respect of each separate block.